 - a.
 There were no known instances where the NCUC did not respond to surveys or information requests. - b.
 No issues requiring a loss of points were found with IM notifications. - c.
-There is one Safety Related Condition report that is still open due to the scope of the remediation activities.
-The NCUC continually monitors the operators progress.
-Updates are provided when appropriate. - 15 If the State has issued any waivers/special permits for any operator, has the state verified conditions of those waivers/special permits are being met?
+No issues with Integrity Management Notifications.
+A Safety Related Condition report was not reported during CY 2022.
+There was one report submitted in 2023 (reported on 2/28/2023) that the NCUC failed to complete initial report in WMS but was out of the scope of this evaluation since it did not occur in CY2022. - 15 If the State has issued any waivers/special permits for any operator, has the state verified conditions of those waivers/special permits are being met?
 This should include having the operator amend procedures where appropriate.